Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 As art making and its related technologies continue to evolve and grow, MFA programs and faculty should offer robust opportunities for the application of knowledge, skills, and critical thinking associated with an array of contemporary creative and studio practices and a broad menu of options.

-Visiting artists and visiting lecturers can provide inspiration and broadened horizons for any student body (and faculty), multiplying diversity of intellectual, aesthetic, and cultural points of view, from which all can benefit.
+Visiting artists and visiting lecturers can provide inspiration and broadened horizons for any student body (and faculty) by multiplying diversity of intellectual, aesthetic, and cultural points of view, from which all can benefit.
 Full value from such outside authorities, however, usually demands more extended contact than that afforded by a one-hour lecture.
 Visits of several days’ duration are recommended.
 As with full-time graduate faculty, visiting artists and visiting lecturers should reflect a broad pool of qualified individuals.

 Facilities and Resources